Othersh123/learning-evals/README.md

 ## What this is

-A three-module learning tool that teaches LLM evals through theory, inspection, and hands-on experimentation — using a customer support agent as the subject.
+A three-module learning tool that teaches LLM evals through theory, inspection, and hands-on experimentation using a customer support agent as the subject.

-Built as a portfolio project to demonstrate AI PM competency: designing eval criteria, surfacing tradeoffs, and making the abstract concrete for a non-technical audience.

 ---